 3. Polignano a Mare

 Polignano a Mare is a beautiful town located in the southern Italian region of Apulia.
-It is situated on a rocky outcrop overlooking the Adriatic Sea and is famous for its breathtaking views, historic architecture, and picturesque beaches.
+It is situated on a rocky outcrop overlooking the Adriatic Sea and is famous for its gorgeous views, historic architecture, and picturesque beaches.

 Polignano a Mare, Puglia